DevExpress-Examples/winforms-grid-reorder-tileview-cards-sql/README.md

 When you drag-and-drop cards of a TileView connected to a SQL data source, a record index collision may occur.
 Moving a card marks the data source record as "to be removed", and a new record (with an updated data source index) is created instead.
 The previous record is not removed.
 As a result, the data row is duplicated.

 This example shows how to avoid this issue.
-Create a column in a data source column to store the position of cards within their groups.
+Create a column in the data source to store the position of cards within their groups.
 Update the position of a card every time the user drags the card.

 ```cs
 // Sort by the "IndexInGroup" column